 Going through a divorce, one of the major points of contention is child custody.
 Sometimes, a parent will want to get back at another parent and will use the children as ammunition.
 That can result in practices that lead to endangering the child’s relationship with another parent and affecting the child’s psyche for the rest of his/her life.

 The Nashville child custody lawyers at Martin Heller Potempa & Sheppard, PLLC know how contentious divorces can become and how children may be caught in the crossfire.
 We can help parents stand up for their rights in the courtroom and prove that parental alienation tactics are causing damage to your child and your relationship.

 What is Parental Alienation?

-Blaming the other parent for the divorce or certain situations;
+Blaming the other parent for many problems in the family, including breaking it up.

-Making untrue allegations of abuse against the other parent; or
+Making allegations of child abuse against the other parent.

 As time progresses, these actions will take root in your children’s brains and cause serious damage to the parent-child relationship.
 In addition, parental alienation can cause serious psychological harm to the child that can last a lifetime.